jara001/f1tenth-rules/rules_v3.md

 Track contains sections that are marked as a pit lane.

 - When this track feature is used, stopping outside the pit lane is not allowed.
-    - Stopping outside of pit lane is considered as a...
+    - Stopping outside of pit lane is considered as a ... _(which type of violation?)_
 - Teams are allowed to add cars to the track only at a pit lane area.
     - Teams are highly encouraged to do the car removal here as well, unless required by the current situation.